Jittor/JGAN/README.md

 Trains a classifier on images that have been translated from the source domain (MNIST) to the target domain (MNIST-M) using the annotations of the source domain images.
 The classification network is trained jointly with the generator network to optimize the generator for both providing a proper domain translation and also for preserving the semantics of the source domain image.
 The classification network trained on translated images is compared to the naive solution of training a classifier on MNIST and evaluating it on MNIST-M. The naive model manages a 55% classification accuracy on MNIST-M while the one trained during domain adaptation achieves a 95% classification accuracy.

 ```
+$ download mnistm.pkl from https://cloud.tsinghua.edu.cn/f/d9a411da271745fcbe1f/?dl=1 and put it into data/mnistm/mnistm.pkl
 $ cd models/pixelda/
 $ python3.7 pixelda.py
 ```